 - Lean beef, pork, veal, bison, and venison

 - Asparagus, artichokes, celery, and cucumbers

-Yes, with a whole list of foods, which you can eat also comes a list of items to avoid at all costs, which include:
+Yes, with a whole list of foods that you can eat also comes a list of items to avoid at all costs, which include:

 - Bread, pasta, and rice

 - Non-skim dairy products